GAIN CONTROLS IN EARLY VISUAL PATHWAYS

 In primates including humans a small area of the cerebral cortex - area MT - is thought to hold a special role in motion vision and the control of eye movements.
 We have been making measurements of the motion signals carried by single nerve cells in area MT, and in populations of nerve cells there.
 We are particularly interested in 1) how the functional connectivity of neurons constrains the signals that they provide, and 2) how signals for surface segmentation (eg. transparency) and surface integration (eg. 'pattern motion') are carried by individual nerve cells.

-This work is currently funded by grants from the Australian Research Council (ARC; 2016-18) "Representational geometry: predicting behaviour from brain representations" (PI Tom Carlson) & "Propagating neural waves: combined experimental and modelling study" (PI Pulin Gong)
+This work is currently supported by grants from the Australian Research Council (ARC; 2016-18) "Representational geometry: predicting behaviour from brain representations" (PI Tom Carlson) & "Propagating neural waves: combined experimental and modelling study" (PI Pulin Gong)

 Solomon SS, Tailby C, Gharaei S, Camp AJ, Bourne JA, Solomon SG (2011).
 Journal of Physiology, Visual motion integration in the middle temporal area of a New World monkey, the marmoset.